Search for gravitational-wave bursts in the third Advanced LIGO-Virgo run with coherent WaveBurst enhanced by Machine Learning: Signal models

 \section{Signal models}

 The generic burst searches are designed to be sensitive to a wide range of GW morphologies, and the ML-enhanced cWB is tested with various possible burst signals.
-This Section describes ad-hoc signals and the waveforms derived from several astrophysical models: CCSNe, ringdowns, and cosmic strings.
+This Section describes ad-hoc signals and the waveforms derived from several astrophysical models (namely CCSNe, ringdowns, and cosmic strings) for a total of 53 tested signal morphologies, listed in Table~\ref{tab:hrss}.
 For robustness, sensitivity to different types of compact binary systems is also studied.